ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 #### Conclusion:
 - While 92 theft cases out of 116,336 Rocketpool block proposals analyzed in this time series represent a low incidence of 0.07%, it seems that theft is a phenomenon which is happening continuously within the protocol.
 - Secondly, MEV theft incidence seems to have become more prevalent in recent slots.
+- We see 5 cases of node operators committing serial theft (>2 theft episodes) which, consciously or unconsciously, make up >70% of the stolen misappropriated MEV reeward amount (8.37 ETH).
 - Finally, if we consider not only the 92 slots where an mev_reward was observerd for the block, but rather the total (4,222+3,642)= 7,864 cases where an incorrect fee recipient was used, the theft incidence within RP climbs to 6.7%.
+This is a far more dangerous and material revenue loss area which we cover in the next section: "Neglected Revenue".

 #### MEV Loss Analysis Results - Neglected Revenue (Script: YYY)